jon-chun/mla-generative-ai/README.md

 ### Comment

-My goal is to provide clarifying mental models and give a concise overview of the sometimes confusing end-to-end implementation/use of ChatGPT/LLMs.
-As a result, I'll necessarily be eliding over many important details and useful resource links that listeners may want to refer to later.
+My presentation aims to provide clarifying mental models and give a concise overview of the sometimes confusing end-to-end implementation/use of ChatGPT/LLMs.

-I hope my presentation can overcome some common misperceptions and spark both curiosity and better-grounded critiques of AI LLMs as research/teaching opportunities.
+I hope my presentation can overcome some common misperceptions and spark both curiosity and better-grounded critiques of AI LLMs in research and pedagogy.